Ruppell/job-notes-mioch/README.md

 category (optional) and the amount of posts to show in the carousel, limited to 24.

-This block will also have a button on the top right that will link to the related archive.
+This block will also have a button on the top right, that will link to the related archive.

 #### Features: